mongoid/mongoid-scroll/README.md

 end
 ```

-Scroll and save a cursor to the last item.
+Scroll by `:position` and save a cursor to the last item.

 ```ruby
 saved_cursor = nil